KaroliinaAaltonen/Python-Webpage-Price-Comparison/README.md

 V.3
   Also handles Bauhaus data, product links are now directly to product page instead of search page.
 Sound notification when program is done executing.
 K-Rauta          scraping doesn't have function to check if the product can be found so currently the code probably crashes if some product doesn't exist on their website.

+V.4
+Scrapper classes are uniform.
+There is error handling in each function (just basic try-except Exception).